shrikantMarkad/EntraSDET/README.md

 Add command as mvn verify

-Execution will trigger and you will find result under test-output(if project is in eclipse please refresh to see the updated result)
+Execution will trigger and you will find result under allure-results folder

+To open allure you have to be projects root folder where you see allure-results folder

+If you see expected folder(refresh dir if required) then open command prompt

+type "allure serve allure-results"(don't add double quotes while adding command) & press enter

+Report will be opened in any of the default browser

+Note: One tests is intentionally failed to be display in the allure report along with failure screenshot